russfeld/ksucs-hugo/content/3-markdown/02-text.md

 {{% notice note %}}
 This and the following pages are originally a shameful copy of the great [Grav original page](http://learn.getgrav.org/content/markdown).

-It is borrowed with modification from the [Hugo Theme Learn Documentation](https://learn.netlify.app/en/cont/markdown/).
+It is borrowed with modification from the [Hugo Relearn Theme Documentation](https://mcshelby.github.io/hugo-theme-relearn/cont/markdown/).
 Since the CSS on this site is slightly different, below gives a good overview of the formatting as rendered by this theme.

 {{% /notice%}}